SamWindell/Signet/README.md

   convert
     Converter: converts the file format, bit-depth or sample rate.
     Features a high quality resampling algorithm.
-This subcommand has subcommands, it requires at least one of sample-rate, bit-depth or file-format to be specified.
+This subcommand has subcommands; it requires at least one of sample-rate, bit-depth or file-format to be specified.

   fade